JadeCong/JadeCong.github.io/contents/documentations/example_doc.md

 ---
-layout: page
+layout: post
 title: Example Doc
 description: >
-  This is an example that how to make a documentation page.
+  This is an example that how to make a post-type doc post.
 hide_description:
 image:
   path: